 During this course, students perform various chemical texturing activities.
-Emphasis is placed on cosmetologist and client safety, chemical use and handling, hair and scalp analysis, and client
+Emphasis is placed on cosmetologist and client safety, chemical use and handling, hair and scalp analysis, and client consulting.
+This is a CORE course.

 COS 115 Hair Coloring Theory

 In this course, students learn the techniques of hair coloring and hair lightening.
 Emphasis is placed on color application, laws, levels and classifications of color and problem solving.
 Upon completion, the student should be able to identify all classifications of hair coloring and the effects on the hair.
 This is a CORE course.